 This is one of the most popular type of strollers.
 Few years ago standard strollers were very simple and monofunctional.
 Nowadays stardard strollers are versatile and multifunctional.
 You can find different shapes and sizes in this type.
 They are designed to provide your baby with comfort and make getting around more easy.

 Today standard doesn’t mean heavy and sluggish.
 Many strollers in this type are maneuverable and work on different terrains (like sidewalks, paved streets, park paths and wooded trails).
 Many of them are very flexible and convertible and offer many seating options.
 We can say that convertible is the new standard.

-This type is equipped with canopy, roomy seat that reclines deeply (or even fully).
-Remember: most strollers in this type reclines, but the angle is not enough for safe sleeping.
+Keep in mind: most strollers in this type reclines, but the angle is not enough for safe sleeping.
 If it has fully-reclining seat (less than 10 degrees) you can use it instead of pram.
-If not, the seat is suitable only for toddlers.
+If not, the seat is suitable only for infant who can sit unassisted.

-This type of strollers is all-purpose vehicle, therefore you won’t need second or third one.
+Convertible strollers are all-purpose vehicles, therefore you won’t need second or third one.
 They usually have enough suspension for bumpy roads.

 Remember: standard type is not designed for jogging.
 If you want your baby to keep you company while you are running, you need to choose a jogger.

 Today standard strollers are actually very flexible and multi-functional.
 They have everything you will ever need because they offer many different add-ons.
 If you plan on having more kids and you want to invest your money in a good stroller that will serve you for years, this is the best type for you.